Ethel Owen: Final years

 Ethel Owen gradually retired from acting in the mid-1960s, upon reaching her early seventies.
-She died in Savannah, Georgia, six weeks short of her 104th birthday, outliving by almost 71 years her first husband, Raymond Owens, and, by more than two decades, their daughter, Pamela Britton, who died in 1974 at the age of 51 from a brain tumor.
-Four days before Owen's death, a story in a local publication reported on a production of Brigadoon at the Contra Costa Musical Theatre, Owen's granddaughter (by Pamela), chorus member Kathy Ferber, is described as taking center stage at the final bows as a tribute to her mother who had lived in the area for over twenty years and had played Meg Brockie in Brigadoon (the original 1947–48 Broadway production).
+She died in Savannah, Georgia in 1997, six weeks short of her 104th birthday, outliving by almost 71 years her first husband, Raymond Owens, and, by more than two decades, their youngest daughter Armilda (best known as actress Pamela Britton), who died in 1974 at the age of 51 from a brain tumor.

+Four days before Ethel Owen's death, a story in a local publication reported on a production of Brigadoon at the Contra Costa Musical Theatre, Owen's granddaughter (by Britton), chorus member Kathy Ferber, is described as taking center stage at the final bows as a tribute to her mother who had lived in the area for over twenty years and had played Meg Brockie in Brigadoon (the original 1947–48 Broadway production).
 Ferber also referenced her 103-year-old grandmother.

-Ethel Owens Almy was interred in Swan Point Cemetery in Providence, Rhode Island, next to her mother, Katherine Lawlor Wait.
+Ethel Almy was interred in Swan Point Cemetery in Providence, Rhode Island, next to her mother, Katherine Lawlor Wait.